defaults/ml-courses/README.md

 # machine-learning
-Notes, assignments and stuffs related to ML and Deep Learning course at Coursera
+Notes, assignments and stuffs related to ML and Deep Learning courses